Back to Blog

 Line 29-31: Calculating Your Profit or Loss

-Line 29: Tentative Profit or Loss
+What Is Line 29, Tentative Profit or Loss?

 Line 30: Business Use of Home